codyjroberts/p2-424/README.md

 interesting.
 We could have used another metric, like unemployment, for the width of the chart to provide a perhaps more meaningful visualization.

+For the bar chart to the left of the page, we thought it would be nice to see the the overall distribution of valences based on the selection made on the stacked area chart.
+The bar chart resizes and updates the oercentage of songs that are in a given valence group in the selection.

+The final graph in the middle is an modified hierarchal edge bundle graph.
+The graph's beta is set to 0 since I(Xing) thought that it would better represent the different valence areas.
+The slider below the graph is set to the years in the stacked area chart selection.
+Each node of the the graph can be clicked to bring the song to the music player so that you can listen to the song.

+This visualization offers both a high level overview of the data with the bar chart and the stacked area chart and the hierarchy edge bundle graph offer a much more detailed view of valence data along with the songs so that you can discover songs based on the their valence and listen to it.

+After finishing the hierarchal edge graph.
+I(Xing) realized we probably could've added a couple more metrics (ie. genre to further delineate the songs, connections could be between genres the color of the lines could've represented the valences) However, the genres were very messy using the spotify API, and there was no good way to grab the correct the genre without going to another source..

 # License
 This project is released under GNU GPLv3